likecoin/likecoin-wordpress/likecoin/readme.txt

 == Description ==

-This plugin integrates [LikeCoin](https://like.co/in) cryptocurrency with WordPress.
-It allows you to add LikeButton to your posts.
-When readers like or directly tip your posts, income is generated in LikeCoin.
+[LikeCoin](https://like.co) is a social movement to help bloggers and independent journalists make passive income by simply attaching a LikeButton to their websites.
+It can be done with zero coding by installing this plugin.

+On the Internet, rewards and creativity are decoupled.
+Creators producing high quality contents receive “Likes” but not income.
+LikeCoin Foundation aims to reinvent the Like by re-aligning creativity and reward.
+"Likes" are turned into rewards from the Creators Fund and Civic Liker monthly subscriptions and shared between involved parties.

-LikeCoin is a protocol on blockchain.
-With a reinvented LikeButton and our unique LikeRank algorithm, we trace content footprint and reward content creators by Proof of Creativity mechanism.
-Information of the LikeCoin token (LIKE) can be found in [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/).
+LikeCoin thus rewarded can be exchanged into USD on exchanges such as [BitAsset](https://www.bitasset.com/) and [Liquid](https://www.liquid.com/).
+Information of the LikeCoin token (LIKE) can be found in [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and Etherscan(https://etherscan.io/token/0x02f61fd266da6e8b102d4121f5ce7b992640cf98).

 Contribute to the plugin development on [Github](https://github.com/likecoin/likecoin-wordpress).